God’s School of Life

 "Seek the Lord, if haply they might feel after Him, and find Him, though He be not far from everyone of us: for in Him we live, and move, and have our being" Acts 17:27-28 KJV

-We grow as Jesus grew, through the things we suffer.
-Our reward is not a report card or public acclaim, but that peaceable fruit of righteousness that is worth more than gold and silver.
+We also continue to grow and mature as we hunger and thirst to know our Father’s ways.
+Our reward is not a report card, public acclaim, or necessarily a public ministry, but the peaceable fruit of righteousness that is worth more than gold and silver.
 There are many rewards given in God’s school, but only God and ourselves know about it until the fruit of His dealings are made visible when He is seen within us.
-We have many quiet victories as we learn of His ways and, like any good parent, Father God celebrates every one of them!
+We have many quiet victories as we learn from Him and, like any good parent, Father God celebrates every one of them!

-How many have struggled with a quick temper, suffer from anxiety, have the tendency to become addicted or reliant on things outside of ourselves other than God?
-Consider the rewards in Psalm 91 for those who learn to live, move, and have our being in Him, who are seeking to say and do only what the Father says and does, like our Lord and King, the firstborn Son.
+God’s school of life teaches us about Him and how He would have us be in this world.
+It is the only way for us to truly become the light of this world as we need to be.
+Consider the rewards in Psalm 91 for those who learn to live, move, and have our being in Him, who seek to say and do only what the Father says and does, like Jesus Christ, the firstborn Son.

 “He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.